ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/PRESENTATION.md

  - - 21 bytes of version, header type, granule position, bitstream serial number, page sequence number, checksum.
  - - A byte to indicate the size of each segment in the packet.

-It's pretty complicated.
-Just use `libogg` and `libvorbis`, they're open source after all.
+The rest of the data is encoded in ways similar to mp3.
+(If you don't want to write your own implementations, probably look into `libogg` or `libvorbis`.)
+They also use MDCT and Huffman coding, but they also involve residue vectors and have more information stored in the headers.

+We couldn't figure out these specifications, but the most relevant piece of information is that OGG files are designed to prevent corruption by allowing the decoder skip to the next header of `OggS` if the chunk it's on is unreadable.

-Our steganography inserts redundant data between each of the ogg data chunks.
+Our steganography inserts data between each of the ogg data chunks, so it's not read by OGG decoders.

 ### What is spectrogram steganography?
 Spectrogram steganography is a method of hiding images in an audio file which can only be seen by comparing the frequency of the audio to the time.
 The images hidden within the audio files become visible when using software like audacity.
 An example of a spectrogram was shown above with the creeper, but here is an example of our own:

 ![](present_img/cursed.png)

+ - x-axis: time
+ - y-axis: frequency
+ - color: amplitude of that frequency (when audio is decomposed into its constituent frequencies)

 By taking the greyscale of the original image and using it to change the frequency, we are able to draw out images on an audio file.